AusNet Services Board members

 Her prior directorships include AMP Limited and its funds management and banking subsidiaries, Insurance Australia Group Limited, Mayne Pharma Limited, Orica Limited, Newcrest Mining Limited, and Pacific Brands Limited.
 Dr Scheinkestel is an Associate Professor at the Melbourne Business School at Melbourne University, a Trustee of the Victorian Arts Centre Trust and is a former member of the Takeovers Panel.
 In 2003, she was awarded a centenary medal for services to Australian society in business leadership.

-Dr Scheinkestel is a member of the Audit and Risk Management Committee and Nomination Committee.
+Dr Scheinkestel is the Chairman of the Audit and Risk Management Committee and a member of the Nomination Committee.

 Sun Jianxing, Non-executive Director